Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which AWS service helps this functionality?
+### A user is making a scalable web application with compartmentalization.
+The user wants the log module to be able to be accessed by all the application functionalities in an asynchronous way.
+Each module of the application sends data to the log module, and based on the resource availability it will process the logs.
+Which AWS service helps this functionality?

-- [ ] AWS Simple Queue Service.
+- [x] AWS Simple Queue Service.
 - [ ] AWS Simple Notification Service.
 - [ ] AWS Simple Workflow Service.
 - [ ] AWS Simple Email Service.

 **[⬆ Back to Top](#table-of-contents)**

-### Which of the below statements would be an incorrect response to your customers enquiry?
+### A customer enquires about whether all his data is secure on AWS and is especially concerned about Elastic Map Reduce (EMR) so you need to inform him of some of the security features in place for AWS.
+Which of the below statements would be an incorrect response to your customers enquiry?

 - [ ] Amazon EMR customers can choose to send data to Amazon S3 using the HTTPS protocol for secure transmission.
 - [ ] Amazon S3 provides authentication mechanisms to ensure that stored data is secured against unauthorized access.
-- [ ] Every packet sent in the AWS network uses Internet Protocol Security (IPsec).
+- [x] Every packet sent in the AWS network uses Internet Protocol Security (IPsec).
 - [ ] Customers may encrypt the input data before they upload it to Amazon S3.

 **[⬆ Back to Top](#table-of-contents)**